Pave the Way for Next-Generation Edge Computing

 Nevertheless, when it comes to stability and performance efficiency, edge computing architecture lags behind cloud infrastructures.
 How to combine the benefits of low latencies and safety on the edge with the robustness and resilience of cloud infrastructures?

 Bringing Together Innovative Companies and Leading Research

 In order to meet this challenge, the EU project PLEDGER sets up the next generation of Edge Computing.
 PLEDGER is funded by the European Union’s Horizon 2020 research and innovation program.
-Started in December 2019, the project has a time duration of 36 months and brings together 9 leading European research/academic institutions, industrial stakeholders and SMEs from 7 different countries, with high expertise in the areas of Cloud Computing, Edge Computing, IoT, Blockchain and Big Data.
+Started in December 2019, the project has a time duration of 36 months and brings together 9 leading European research/academic institutions, industrial stakeholders and SMEs from 7 different countries.

 Holo-Light is one of the 9 partners and supports the project with its technology expertise in Augmented Reality.
 “Edge Computing is a very relevant topic for us.
 With Interactive Streaming for Augmented Reality (ISAR), we visualize very data-intense content via local or cloud processing power.
 A robust and resilient Edge Computing architecture lifts up the AR experience,” says Filippo Leddi, Business Development, Holo-Light.

 Holo-Light leads the PLEDGER use case “Mixed Reality Applications on the Edge”.
 The use case focuses on fast prototyping and on manufacturing such as factory planning.
 FILL, an internationally active special machine and plant construction company, provides the industrial environment for the pilot run.